Our other partners

 Scotland's International Development Alliance (previously NIDOS)

-We work closely with The Alliance on a day-to-day basis.
+We work closely with SIDA on a day-to-day basis.
 Like us, they are an umbrella membership organisation, representing and supporting Scottish NGOs.
-The Alliance membership is limited just to NGOs but this can be NGOs operating anywhere - whereas the SMP is just for those working with Malawi but is open to individuals, community groups, NGOs, faith based groups, in fact, anyone!
+SIDA membership is limited just to NGOs but this can be NGOs operating anywhere - whereas the SMP is just for those working with Malawi but is open to individuals, community groups, NGOs, faith based groups, in fact, anyone!

-The Scottish Fair Trade Forum was established in 2007.
+Scottish Fair Trade was established in 2007.
 It supports and promotes fair trade across Scotland.
-The SMP is committed to fair trade and is always keen to support the essential work done by SFTF.
-We work especially closely with SFTF in our work around business, investment, trade and tourism.
+The SMP is committed to fair trade and is always keen to support the essential work done by SFT.
+We work especially closely with SFT in our work around business, investment, trade and tourism.

 Orbis